sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-07-28-rust-mio-http-benchmark.markdown

 ### What happens between reading and writing data?

-OK, at this point I have reading the data from the socket, and (possible) writing of the data to the socket.
+At this point I have reading the data from the socket, and (possible) writing of the data to the socket.
 Yet writing never happens, as no token gets registered for writable events!

-OK, when should I register a token for writable event?
+When should I register a token for a writable event?
 Well, when it has something to write!
 Sounds simple, isn't it?
 In practice this means it's time to actually implement some *protocol*.

-### OK, how do I implement a protocol?
+### How do I implement a protocol?

-TBD
+OK, I just want to send text or JSON back, and TCP is a [protocol][protocol-doc], why do I need more?
+Well, [TCP][tcp-doc] *is* a protocol, the Transmission Control Protocol, the transport-level one.
+TCP cares about receiver to receive exact amount of bytes in exact order that sender sent!
+So at the transport level, I have to deal with two streams of bytes: one going from client to the server, and another one going straight back.

+What's useful when dealing with servers, is an application level protocol (say, HTTP).
+The application level protocol can define such entities as `request`, that server receives from the client, and `response`, that client receives back from the server.

+It is important to mention, that implementing HTTP *correctly* is not as easy as it sounds, and even more, it is already done for you, e.g. in [hyper][hyper-github].
+Here I won't bother with actually implementing HTTP, what I'm going to do instead is to make my server behave as if it really understands GET requests, but will always respond to such request with a response containing 6 bytes: `b"hello\n"`.

+### What I am about to GET

+TODO

 [the-code]: TODO
 [mio-github]: https://github.com/tokio-rs/mio